toyobam92/Group-By-Project---FourthBrain-/README.md

 reports: contains presentations and technical reports that document our progress and findings.

-app: contains the app.py files for deployment
+app: contains the app.py files for deployment.

 ### Getting Started